Getting to Know Your Neighborhood: Coolidge Corner

 324 Harvard St.

-Rami’s has been the go-to for Middle Eastern and Israeli food in Coolidge Corner for more than 30 years.
+Rami’s has been the go-to for Middle Eastern and Israeli food in Coolidge Corner for more than 30 years—and its reasonable prices make this a real gem.
 The kosher menu includes house-made hummus, bourekas, tangy baba ganoush, crispy falafel, and pillowy pita bread.
 Desserts like baklava (crispy phyllo dough layered with cinnamon and nuts, topped with a honey syrup) and imported fruit nectars are amazing accompaniments to a meal.
-Israeli and Middle Eastern food at reasonable prices make this a real gem.
 In observance of the Jewish Sabbath, the restaurant closes Fridays at 2 pm and doesn’t reopen until Sunday at 10 am.

 Pure Cold Press